After-Hours Church Calls: Who Covers What

 "What about our volunteers who love answering phones?"

 Let them keep doing it during their scheduled hours.
-Use AI as backup for when they're not there.
-This isn't about replacement—it's about not missing calls when volunteers are unavailable.
+Use coverage as backup for when they're not there.
+This isn't about replacement — it's about not missing calls when volunteers are unavailable.

-"Is this really worth it for small churches?"
+"Is this worth it for a small church?"

-Especially for small churches.
+Especially for a small church.
 When you're short-staffed, every missed call costs more.
-According to Lifeway Research, growing churches retain 20-21% of first-time visitors vs. just 9% for non-growing churches.
-The difference?
-Follow-up communication within 48 hours.
-You can't follow up with people you never connected with.
+Growing churches retain 20–21% of first-time visitors vs. just 9% for non-growing churches (Lifeway).
+The difference is follow-up within 48 hours — and you can't follow up with someone you never connected with.

 Your team is already stretched.
-You're doing 5 jobs at once.
+You're doing five jobs at once.

-The question isn't "Should I use AI or humans?"
+The question isn't "should I use automation or people?"

-The question is: "How many ministry opportunities am I missing because I can't answer the phone right now?"
+The question is: how many ministry opportunities am I missing because nobody can answer the phone right now?

 If that number is more than zero, you need backup.